devopsengineerDan/Daniel_project/README.md

 #check ip address
 #windows use systeminfo.
 #linux use ifconfig.
 Then check the wlp2s0 option.
-The default 127.0.0.1 doesn't work.
+The default local ip address 127.0.0.1 does not work.
 ```